EmNudge/site/src/pages/blog/markov-chains-are-funny.md

 > In the beginning was the lambda expression, and the lambda expression was with Scheme, and the lambda expression was Scheme.

-One of these is the result of a Markov chain trained on the dataset of the King James Bible and a Computer Science textbook.
+One of these is the result of a Markov chain trained on the dataset of the King James Bible and a Computer Science textbook[^1].
 The other is ChatGPT 3.5 given instructions to form a similar output.

 These 2 examples are somewhat cherry-picked, but each was given a fair fight.
 I tried to choose the best candidate from both sides.
 Can you tell which one was which?